Foreshadowing is a literary device used to make the reader wonder. It gives the story a sense of mystery or anticipation. It can also create tension.

 According to Literary Devices (1), using this device, “a writer gives an advance hint of what is to come later in the story.”

-Foreshadowing is a great device to keep the reader involved in the story and the characters.
+Foreshadowing is a powerful device that keeps the reader involved in the story and its characters.

 There are a number of foreshadowing strategies.
 Below are four of them.